LeeroyGroup/data-kinesis-s3-recovery/README.md

   2. `recover_firehose_s3_backup.py` is triggered by the SQS queue.
 It parses objects from each file and puts records to the Kinesis Firehose stream

+### Modifications
+  These functions has got some modifications to increase the performance.
+  1. `queue_firehose_s3_backups.py` use a paginator so we are able to read more than the limited amount (1000) of files from S3.
+  2. `recover_firehose_s3_backup.py` send to firehose in batches of 100 records at the time

 ## Test

 With the lambda functions deployed, they can be tested with an event like the following